ericlee05/AssemScript/README.md

 VAL 0 // set the argument "strFrom" to 0

 MOV -2 // move to second argument
-VAL 0 // set the argument "dst" to 0, so getAsset function will copy the asset to 0th
+VAL 1 // set the argument "dst" to 1, so getAsset function will copy the asset to first location

 MOV 0 // Set position to Calling Pointer
 VAL 2 // set calling id to 002(getAsset)